Southern California Hospital at Culver City

-The hospital expanded from its original eight-bed clinic to 420 beds in three buildings.
+The hospital has expanded from its original eight-bed clinic to 420 beds in three buildings.

 History

 Southern California Hospital was founded in 1925 by Dr. Foster Hull.
-In the 1970s, the hospital became the David Brotman Memorial Hospital.
+In the 1970s, it became the David Brotman Memorial Hospital.
 In 1984, Michael Jackson was admitted to the hospital due to a serious burn that occurred during a shoot for a Pepsi TV ad.
-Later, he gave his insurance payment to the hospital.
-That year the care unit for burn victims was named the "Michael Jackson Burn Center" in his honor.
+He gave his insurance payment to the hospital and, later that year, the care unit for burn victims was named the "Michael Jackson Burn Center".
 It closed in August 1987 due to financial problems.

-In 2005, it became Southern California Hospital.
-It opened again under the leadership of Prospect Medical Holdings.
+The hospital re-opened in 2005, having been bought by Prospect Medical Holdings, and was re-named Southern California Hospital.

+On January 12, 2025, Prospect Medical filed for Chapter 11 bankruptcy protection, listing assets of $1 billion and liabilities of $10 billion.
+The company had struggled with rising debt and interest costs.